Russia in World War I: February–March 1917: Petrograd in revolution

 International Women's Day in Petrograd, February 23/March 8, 1917.

 Barricade on Liteïny Prospect during the February Revolution.

 Soldiers and demonstrators in front of the Tauride Palace, March 1/14, 1917.

 February 1917 was a particularly cold month in Petrograd (−15 °C), with frost paralyzing rail and river transport and interrupting supplies.
 Queues lengthened in front of bakeries, increasing popular discontent.

 On February 23/March 8, International Women's Day, large crowds of demonstrators gather in the city center to demand equal rights; in the Vyborg district, women workers signal their strike with shouts of "Bread!" and "Down with the Tsar!".

 In the days that followed, the strike spread, as workers bypassed police roadblocks by crossing the frozen canals and tried to reach Nevsky Prospect.
 The hesitant Cossacks eventually sympathized with the demonstrators.
 On March 10 (February 25 o.s.)
-Nicholas II, who was at his Mogilev headquarters, telegraphed General Sergey Khabalov, governor of the Petrograd military region, with orders to "put down the revolt tomorrow".
+Nicholas II, who was at his Mogilev headquarters, telegraphed General Sergey Khabalov, governor of the Petrograd Military District, with orders to "put down the revolt tomorrow".

 On the morning of February 26/March 11, following the Tsar's order, the Semionovsky, Pavlovsky, and Volynsky regiments fired on the crowd.
 The demonstrators invaded the Volynski barracks.
 NCOs such as Sergeant Sergei Kirpitchnikov and Sergeant Fedor Linde persuaded the soldiers in their regiments to fraternize with the workers and mutiny their officers.

 On February 27/March 12, the military garrison rallied to the insurrection, but clashes continued with the police.
 The mob set fire to police stations and the courthouse and freed 8,000 prisoners, most of them common criminals, which immediately led to looting.
 Statues, coats of arms, and other imperial symbols were vandalized.
 The insurgents set up a draft organization, a council of workers and soldiers, which became the Petrograd Soviet: soldiers, often peasant recruits, formed the clear majority.
 Meanwhile, a group of Duma deputies returned to the Tauride Palace and attempted to form a democratic provisional government.
 The capital's military forces were completely disorganized, and General Nikolai Ivanov, tasked with suppressing the insurrection with troops from the front, realized that the revolt was spreading to his men.
 The Tsar, unsure of what to do, tried to return to Tsarkoe Tselo, where his family lived but found the railroad blocked by striking railwaymen.
 Finally, General Mikhail Alekseyev, Chief of the General Staff, and the other generals concluded that there was no other way to restore calm than to depose the Tsar and hand over power to the Duma.
 Nicholas II abdicated on March 2/15, 1917.